spcourse/sp2/20 News/package/10 package.md

     your-home-dir/module6/functional/__init__.py
 ```

 If your package contains sub-modules, like in our case the module `tools`, make sure those modules are correctly documented as well.
-E.g., `pydoc functional.tools`:
+For example:

 ```
+# pydoc functional.tools
 NAME
     functional.tools - This module provides a number of classical functional programming tools.